iNavFlight/inav/docs/Cli.md

 | motor_decel_time | 0 | Minimum time for the motor(s) to deccelerate from 100 to 0% throttle (ms) [0-1000] |
 | thr_comp_weight | 0.692 | Weight used for the throttle compensation based on battery voltage.
 See the [battery documentation](Battery.md#automatic-throttle-compensation-based-on-battery-voltage) |

-This Markdown table is made by MarkdwonTableMaker addon for google spreadsheet.
-Original Spreadsheet used to make this table can be found here https://docs.google.com/spreadsheets/d/1ubjYdMGmZ2aAMUNYkdfe3hhIF7wRfIjcuPOi_ysmp00/edit?usp=sharing